-In August 2020, the IASB issued amendments to IFRS 9, "Financial Instruments", IAS 39, "Financial Instruments: Recognition and Measurement", IFRS 7, "Financial Instruments: Disclosures", IFRS 4, "Insurance Contracts" and IFRS 16," Leases" as Phase 2 of their project that addresses the potential effects of the Interbank Offered Rate ("IBOR") reform on reporting.
+On 1 January 2021, the Group adopted the amendments to IFRS 9, "Financial Instruments", IAS 39, "Financial Instruments: Recognition and Measurement", IFRS 7, "Financial Instruments: Disclosures", IFRS 4, "Insurance Contracts" and IFRS 16, "Leases" as Phase 2 of the IASB project on the potential effects of the reform of the Interbank Offered Rate ("IBOR") on financial reporting.

-The amendments in Phase 2 address substitution issues, therefore, they address issues that could have a financial impact and alert when an existing interest rate benchmark is actually replaced.

-This includes changes to financial assets, financial liabilities and lease liabilities as well as specific requirements for hedge accounting.
+The amendments in Phase 2 address substitution issues, so they address issues that could affect financial reporting when an existing interest rate benchmark is actually replaced.
+This includes the changes to financial assets, financial liabilities and lease liabilities, as well as specific accounting requirements for hedging transactions.

-The amendments introduce a practical expedient for managing the changes required by the reform (changes required as a direct consequence of the IBOR reform and on an economically equivalent basis).
+The amendments introduce a practical expedient for the changes required by the reform (changes required as a direct consequence of the IBOR reform and made on an economically equivalent basis).
 These changes are accounted for by updating the effective interest rate.
 All other changes are accounted for using the current IFRS requirements.
-A similar practical expedient is introduced for the accounting of the lessee by applying IFRS 16.